arnor-sigurdsson/EIR-auto-GP/README.md

 **WARNING**: This project is in alpha phase.
 Expect backwards incompatible changes and API changes.

+**NOTE**: This project is specifically for genomic prediction.
+For more general and configurable deep learning tasks, please refer to [EIR](https://github.com/arnor-sigurdsson/EIR).

 ## Overview

 EIR-auto-GP is a comprehensive framework for genomic prediction (GP) tasks, built on top of the [EIR](https://github.com/arnor-sigurdsson/EIR) deep learning framework.
 EIR-auto-GP streamlines the process of preparing data, training, and evaluating models on genomic data, automating much of the process from raw input files to results analysis.
 Key features include: